 Born 1985 in Freiburg im Breisgau, DE.
 Lives and works in Cologne, DE.

-In recent years, Rebekka Löffler’s paintings, drawings, and sculptures have dealt with various aspects that define an individual’s personality and have reflected relationships and interfaces, among other things between the individual and his fellow humans, his places (of residence), his language and understanding, and his mental as well as physical states.
+Earlier works explore various aspects that define an individual’s personality and have reflected relationships and interfaces, among other things between the individual and his fellow humans, his places (of residence), his language and understanding, and his mental as well as physical states.
 Thus, new connections and reformulations are being created.
-Also, conventional terms are often being redefined and incorporated into new contexts in the paintings’ titles.

 Furthermore, her artistic work reflects on the mutual relationships between seeing, recognising, and remembering images; (re)thinking and communicating in words, signs, and symbols; and feeling.
 What the artist often incorporates thematically into her paintings here, is also reflected in the way she works.
 An idiosyncratic language of form and colour replaces known images with newly created images, which arise from the connection of seeing, thinking, and feeling.
 They result from preparatory drawings that evolve into paper models and collages and finally translate into paintings.